So you’ve decided it’s time to learn about the Carnivore Diet?

-- What are the claimed benefits of an all meat diet?
+- Question 2: What are the benefits of the Carnivore Diet?

-- What do you actually eat on a Zero Carb Diet plan?
+- Question 3: What do you eat on a Carnivore Diet?

-Alright, fire up the grill.
+Alright, it’s time to fire up the grill.
 Let’s talk meat.

 In simple terms, the Carnivore Diet is the following: Eat meat.
 Drink water.
 Consume nothing else.